13 September 2017

 89-year-old Iris (pictured below) moved into the Hanover estate in 1991 and has lived there the longest.
 She admired the celebratory cake and spoke of the ‘lovely atmosphere’ at the event.

-There was also a warm welcome for Dorrie (pictured below, centre), who is 101 and used to live at the estate before moving out last year to have access to additional care for her needs.
+There was also a warm welcome for Dorrie (pictured below, centre).
+She is 101 and used to live at the estate before moving out last year to have access to additional care.

 As the cake was cut, Councillor Donnelly - who supported the estate with the planning application for the residents’ lounge in 2014 - said: ‘Thank you so much for inviting us to this marvellous event.
 It’s a real asset to our ward to have Hanover here, providing such a well-maintained estate and great services.
 Well done, and here’s to another 50 years!’